-These gardening and landscaping tools can plunge deep into your soil, breaking up soil clumps and aerating the top layer.
-After you work your soil a bit with a pitchfork, it becomes much easier to dig in with a shovel or spade.
+These gardening tools can plunge deep into your soil, breaking up soil clumps and aerating the top layer.
+After working the soil a bit with a pitchfork, it becomes much easier to dig in with a shovel or spade.
 The best pitchfork can lessen the load on your back and, despite being an extra step, actually speed up the digging process.

-- RUNNER UP: Truper 30293 Tru Tough Spading Fork
+- BEST OVERALL: Truper 30293 Tru Tough Spading Fork

-- ALSO CONSIDER: Radius Garden 203 PRO Garden Digging Fork
+- COMFORT PICK: Radius Garden 203 PRO Garden Digging Fork